mongodb/docs-realm/source/includes/dotnet-implement-interface.rst

    :dotnet-sdk:`RealmObject <reference/Realms.RealmObject.html>`,
    :dotnet-sdk:`EmbeddedObject <reference/Realms.EmbeddedObject.html>`, or
    :dotnet-sdk:`AsymmetricObject <reference/Realms.AsymmetricObject.html>`
-   base classes.
-Differences between using the base classes and interfaces will be described in this document, but note that in the future we may deprecate the base classes.
+   base classes, but note that in the future we may deprecate the base classes.
 You should use the interfaces for any new classes that you write.